Rainwater Collection Tanks

-Aquamate’s galvanized water tanks, from 5,000 gallons to 102,000 gallons, are available via our authorized dealers.
-All of our galvanized water tanks are installed by Aquamate trained and certified technicians, meaning you can be sure that your galvanized rainwater tank will stand the test of time.
+All Aquamate rainwater harvesting tanks are installed by Aquamate trained and certified technicians, meaning you can be sure that your rainwater tank will stand the test of time.

-Our galvanized rainwater tanks are available in nine standard sizes, from 130″ to 512″ diameter, giving you a range of sizes and volumes to suit your home, business, ranch or farm’s requirements.
+Our large water tanks are available in nine standard sizes, from 130″ to 512″ diameter, giving you a range of sizes and volumes to suit your home, business, ranch or farm’s requirements.